-Second, ki points and spell slots can be spent fairly interchangeably.
-If you know a spell from a spellcasting class, you can cast it by spending ki equal to the level of slot you would otherwise use (subject to your normal ki spending limits) or by spending an appropriate overcharge to cast a spell at 6th-level or higher; similarly, if you know a spell from a ki-using class, you can expend a spell slot of the appropriate level to cast it instead.
+Second, mana and spell slots can be spent interchangeably.
+If you know a spell from a spellcasting class, you can cast it by spending mana equal to the level of slot you would otherwise use (subject to your normal mana spending limits) or by expending an appropriate overcharge to cast a spell at 6th-level or higher; similarly, if you know a spell from a mana-using class, you can expend a spell slot of the appropriate level to cast it instead.

-If a class ability would let you use a spell slot for any non-casting purpose (such as Paladin's Smite, or Sorcerer's metamagic pool recharging), you can spend ki equal to the desired slot's level (again, subject to your ki spending limits, or spending an appropriate overcharge for higher-level slots); similarly, if you have an ability that costs ki, you can instead expend a spell slot of a level equal to or higher than the ki cost.
+If a class ability would let you use a spell slot for any non-casting purpose (such as Paladin's Smite, or Sorcerer's metamagic pool recharging), you can spend mana equal to the desired slot's level (again, subject to your mana spending limits, or spending an appropriate overcharge for higher-level slots); similarly, if you have an ability that costs mana, you can instead expend a spell slot of a level equal to or higher than the mana cost.

 Interactions That I Think Are Fine

-Ki-locks mostly function like normal warlocks, but their interactions with two other spellcasting classes do change a little.
+Mana-locks mostly function like normal Warlocks, but their interactions with two other spellcasting classes do change a little.

 The Paladin/Warlock combo relies on quickly-recharging warlock slots to power more frequent Smites.
-The only change in using Ki-lock is that the Paladin can do more lower-level smites; a Pal3/War17, for example, would have 17 ki points, potentially powering 17 +2d8 smites per short rest, versus the RAW-lock which gets 4 +5d8 smites per short rest.
-The Ki-lock can also burn all their overcharges to recharge an extra 22 ki points per long rest, for more smites, while the RAW-lock is limited to using their Mystic Arcanum for their original spellcasting purpose.
+The only change in using Mana-lock is that the Paladin can do more lower-level smites; a Pal3/War17, for example, would have 18 mana, potentially powering 18 +2d8 smites per short rest, versus the RAW-lock which gets 4 +5d8 smites per short rest.
+The Mana-lock can also burn all their overcharges to recharge an extra 22 mana per long rest, for more smites, while the RAW-lock is limited to using their Mystic Arcanum for their original spellcasting purpose.

 So, theoretically this just means that a Paladin could be adding +2d8 to nearly every attack over a short rest.
 That's useful, sure, but it means they're not opening combat with a powerful +5d8 smite and likely taking an enemy out right away.
 The raw numbers look bigger, but you really have to take the action economy into account when evaluating this sort of thing.
 The weaker, more frequent smites probably roughly balance out with the smaller number of more powerful smites that the RAW-lock is restricted to.

-The other interaction is with Sorcerer; the "Coffee-lock" can unweave their Warlock slots into metamagic points repeatedly over multiple short rest, and re-weave them into Sorcerer slots that last until a long rest.
-This interaction is mostly just a degenerate rules-abuse that isn't worth explicitly disallowing in rules, in favor of just house-banning such nonsense, but Ki-lock doesn't actually make it any more powerful.
-A 10/10 mix can produce 13 metamagic points out of ki every short rest, producing a 5th level slot and a 4th level slot; a RAW-lock can only produce 10 (for a 5th and 2nd slot), but ➀ a RAW-lock can produce 15 points per short rest at 11th level; they're just right at the cusp of a big power-gain, and ➁ Pact Magic/Spellcasting multiclassing is absolute shit in the RAW rules; if you use the "each counts ⅓ to the other" multiclassing rules I list up above with RAW-lock, you immediately get the 15 points per short rest.
+The other interaction is with Sorcerer; a Warlock/Sorcerer multiclass (the "Coffee-lock") can start their adventuring day spending several hours repeatedly unweaving their Warlock slots into metamagic points, weaving them into Sorcerer slots, then short-resting, finally starting their adventure with a ton more Sorcerer slots for the day.
+This interaction is mostly just a degenerate rules-abuse that isn't worth explicitly disallowing in rules, in favor of just house-banning such nonsense (short rests weren't meant to be abused like that).
+That said, the Mana-lock doesn't actually make it any more powerful.
+A 10/10 mix can produce 15 metamagic points out of mana every short rest, producing a pair of 5th level slots; a RAW-lock can only produce 10 (for a 5th and 2nd slot), but ➀ the 10/10 split is suboptimal, a War11/Sorc9 can produce 15 points per short rest, and ➁ Pact Magic/Spellcasting multiclassing is absolute shit in the RAW rules; if you use the "each counts ⅓ to the other" multiclassing rules I list up above with RAW-lock, you immediately get the 15 points per short rest even with a 10/10 split.
 (And I recommend doing so; the ⅓ rule actually works really well overall.)